Did you know that the Xolo Dog, also known as the Mexican Hairless Dog, has been a loyal companion to humans for over 3,000 years?

 These dogs have moderate energy levels, so daily walks or playtime in the yard will help keep them physically fit.

 Additionally, paying attention to their dietary needs is crucial.
-A balanced diet that includes high-quality dog food specifically formulated for their size and age will ensure they receive all the necessary nutrients.
+A balanced diet with high-quality dog food specifically formulated for their size and age will ensure they receive all the necessary nutrients.

 It’s also important to monitor their weight and adjust their portions accordingly.
 Remember, a healthy body contributes to a happy dog!